Explore your options to find your passion

 Working side by side

-Our modern interdisciplinary Regional Science and Innovation Centre will enable staff and students from multiple disciplines to work side by side on projects to create new connections and potentially bigger breakthroughs.
-UC is the only New Zealand university that will be able to deliver science in this way.
+Our modern interdisciplinary Regional Science and Innovation Centre enables staff and students from multiple disciplines to work side by side on projects to create new connections and potentially bigger breakthroughs.
+UC is the only New Zealand university that is able to deliver science in this way.

 This builds on the strong tradition of research collaboration at UC, with research centres and other entities uniting people from different disciplines within UC, nationally and globally.

 You're not on your own

 It can be hard to decide what to study and you may want to keep your options open, particularly in your first year.
 With Science you can try different things and work out what you want to do.
 Our dedicated science student advisors can help you to explore your options and make decisions that are right for you, including working out how to juggle a double degree, endorsements, double majors and other combinations.

 Need further information or advice?